lucasbbs/ClearEdge-Tables/README.md

 - Add desired tables to the shopping cart and proceed to checkout.
 - Complete the checkout process.

+## Authorization and Authentication
+- To register a table you should be authenticated as an admin.
+That's the authorization admin part.
+There is only one admin user in the app.
+It is possible to create more than one, but this is feature is not yet implemented
+- You can browse the products, but to add them to the cart, as well check your cart you shoud be authenticated.
+That's the authorization for common users.
+It is possible to create normal users by following the normal process of authentication.

 ## Security Measures Implemented

 (TO-DO)